Calvin Brent: Work

 Brent was responsible for St. Luke's Episcopal Church at 15th and Church streets, NW, but is thought to have adapted plans from England for this building.
 Saint Luke's was founded by the African American minister Alexander Crummell.
 Construction of the Gothic-style chapel began in 1876, when Brent was twenty-two.
 Saint Luke's was the first Episcopal Church for Blacks that was completely independent of any white church.
-The church was destroyed by arsonists in 1970, but the facade survived.
 In 1976 the church was placed in the National Register of Historic Places.

 The Fourth Metropolitan Baptist Church at 13th and R streets, NW was one of the city's largest African American churches.
 It had symmetrically placed towers and Gothic ornamentation, as with three of Brent's other church designs.